oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 1. OY! will show the payment information for your end users to complete the payment based on the payment method chosen.
    - For Bank Transfer transactions, Account Number and the Amount to be transferred will be shown
    - For QRIS Transactions, the QR generated from OY! will be shown in the page and can be downloaded or your customer may also directly scan the QR there
-   - For Ewallet Transactions, the customers can be automatically redirected to the e-wallet’s app (DANA, LinkAja, ShopeePay) or receive notification from the e-wallet’s app (OVO)
+   - For E-wallet Transactions, the customers can be automatically redirected to the e-wallet’s app (DANA, LinkAja, ShopeePay) or receive notification from the e-wallet’s app (OVO)
    - For Credit & Debit Cards, customers will be redirected to fill the card number, card expiry date, and CVV
 1. You have to be aware that each Payment Method has a different expiry time to complete payments.
 Please refer to the table below for information
 1. To simulate demo transactions, please refer to these sections: